 Throughout his term as County Executive, Mr. Mangano has focused on rebuilding Nassau County without asking taxpayers to foot the bill for the $378 million deficit he inherited from the prior administration.
 To accomplish this, County Executive Mangano cut over $330 million in wasteful spending and launched nationally recognized public-private partnerships – savings taxpayers millions of dollars and generating hundreds of millions of dollars in revenue.
 Some of the notable public-private partnerships are:

 - Nassau Veterans Memorial Coliseum - a successful public-private-partnership with Forest City Ratner Companies was formed to transform the Nassau Veterans Memorial Coliseum into a world-class sports-entertainment destination at no cost to taxpayers.
-When completed, the facility will host the New York Islanders, Brooklyn Nets, New York Yankee Coaching Clinics, Children Shows, Heavyweight Boxing championship tournaments, minor league hockey and college basketball games as well as an exciting array of star-studded performers and family-fun entertainment.
-Plaza development will include a performing arts theatre, ice rink, movie theatre, bowling alley and theme restaurants.
+When completed, the facility will host the New York Islanders, Brooklyn Nets, Long Island Nets, Children Shows, Heavyweight Boxing championship tournaments, minor league hockey and college basketball games as well as an exciting array of star-studded performers and family-fun entertainment.
+Plaza development will include a movie theatre, bowling alley and theme restaurants.

 - Nassau’s Sewage Treatment Plants - a successful public-private partnership with United Water to manage infrastructure and better protect our environment through improved operations.
 This partnership saves taxpayers a minimum of $233.1 million.

 - New Indoor Ice Skating Rinks – a successful public-private partnership was formed to build new indoor twin ice skating rinks and an outdoor rink at Eisenhower Park without any cost to the taxpayer.
-This facility is suitable to host national events.
+This facility is suitable to host national events and is the official practice facility of the New York Islanders.

 - New Museum of American Armor - a successful public-private partnership that generates new revenue for the Old Bethpage Village Restoration and creates a permanent living classroom for a new generation of Americans to appreciate the battlefield sacrifices made on their behalf.
 The privately-funded museum includes more than 20 operational armor vehicles